WestDRI/wgpages/content/nationalParaView.md

 - Oct-04 (Day 1) - formal introduction to animation, scripting, and remote visualization
 - Oct-05 (Day 2) - animating a turbine dataset (keyframe, camera movement, time evolution)

-- Instructors: Alex Razoumov, Farhad Baratchi
+- **Instructors**: Alex Razoumov, Farhad Baratchi
-- Helpers: Jarno van der Kolk, Julie Faure-Lacroix, Marie-Hélène Burle, Tyson Whitehead
+- **Helpers**: Jarno van der Kolk, Julie Faure-Lacroix, Marie-Hélène Burle, Tyson Whitehead

 ## Prerequisites

+Please install ParaView 5.9.1 from https://www.paraview.org/download on your computer before the workshop.

 We expect participants to be somewhat familiar with the basics of ParaView: loading local datasets, interacting with their visualizations via the GUI, applying filters, and constructing basic visualization pipelines.
 We ask participants